ranggarifqi/kadjian-islam-be/README.md

 The moment you run the server, it will generate the migration files & APPLY it immediately.

+### Gotchas
+After you apply the migration, sometimes you can't import the new table's model.
+Or the model's definition is not updated.
+That's because prisma was only generated or applied to the `node_modules` inside the container.
+And not to the `real` node_modules folder.
+So, you need to get out from the container, and then run `npm run prisma:generate` manually.

 ## Tips

 ### Development Workflow